tradingstrategy-ai/docs/source/glossary.rst

         See the `JSONL specification <https://jsonlines.readthedocs.io/en/latest>`_ for more information.

         Also see an example of using JSONL with TradingStrategy data in the `JSONL example <https://tradingstrategy.ai/api/explorer/#/Trading%20pair/web_candles_jsonl>`_.

+        See also

+        - :term:`JSON`

+        - :term:`CSV`

+        - :term:`dataset`

+    CSV

+        CSV, or comma-separated values, is a file format that stores tabular data in plain text.
+It is a common format for storing data in spreadsheets and databases.
+It is also a common format for exchanging data between applications.

+        CSV files are typically used to store data in a tabular format.
+Each line in a CSV file represents a row in a table, and each column in a row represents a field in the table.
+The fields are separated by commas, and the rows are separated by newlines.

+        CSV files are often used to store data in a tabular format.
+They are also used to exchange data between applications.

+        See also

+        - :term:`JSON`

+        - :term:`JSONL`

+        - :term:`dataset`